eins87/flutter_app_alingcoffe/README.md

 ### Struktur

-After successful build, your application structure should look like this:

 ```
 .
 ├── android                         - contains files and folders required for running the application on an Android operating system.